Life is filled with risks. Some risks occur slowly. Others strike with little warning. Let's look at how to evaluate risk velocity and why it matters.

 Risk velocity is the time to impact.
 Think of velocity as an estimate of the time frame within which a risk may occur.

 When the velocity is low, we have more time to respond to the risks.
 For a threat, we may take steps to reduce the probability and impact.
-The risk owner has time to develop a contingency plan (i.e., a plan we will execute if the risk occurs) and a fallback plan (i.e., a plan we will execute if the contingency plan fails).
+The risk owner has time to develop a contingency plan and a fallback plan.

 If the velocity is very high, threats strike quickly.
 Thus, these risks are more likely to become issues, costing more time and money.
 Here are some causal factors for high-velocity risks:

 Imagine that two risks have a risk score of 20 on a scale of 25.
-But Risk A will likely to occur in a two to three weeks where Risk B will take at least six months.
-Which risk merits your attention most?
+But Risk A will likely to occur in two to three weeks where Risk B will take at least six months.
+Which risk merits your quickest attention?
 See the difference?

 A classic way to conduct qualitative risk analysis is to rate probability and impact.
 For example, on a scale of 1 to 5, we might rate the probability of a risk as 4 and impact as 5.
 We multiply these ratings to get the risk score of 20.

 Optionally, individuals can also include risk velocity in the ratings.

 Risk may occur in a matter of days to a few weeks

 Risk may occur in a matter of a few months